Analyzing Intelsat (OTCMKTS:INTEQ) & Lithium Co.. (OTCMKTS:LTUM)

-Intelsat (OTCMKTS:INTEQ) and Lithium Co..
-(OTCMKTS:LTUM) are both small-cap computer and technology companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, dividends, profitability, earnings, risk and valuation.
+Lithium Co..
+(OTCMKTS:LTUM) and Intelsat (OTCMKTS:INTEQ) are both small-cap basic materials companies, but which is the better stock?
+We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, profitability, earnings, valuation, risk and dividends.

-Intelsat has a beta of 1.13, meaning that its share price is 13% more volatile than the S&P 500.
-Comparatively, Lithium Co.. has a beta of 1.18, meaning that its share price is 18% more volatile than the S&P 500.
+This is a breakdown of recent ratings and target prices for Lithium Co.. and Intelsat, as provided by MarketBeat.com.

-This table compares Intelsat and Lithium Co..’s revenue, earnings per share (EPS) and valuation.
+This table compares Lithium Co.. and Intelsat’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue